EGORDYU/zergwebsite/content/en/posts/zergvsterran.md

 ## Standard opener

-This opening build sets you up in a solid defensive position with a strong economy if your opponent is playing standard.
-If the Terran is doing anything on 1 base, such as proxy barracks or 3 barracks reaper, you will need to deviate from this opening.
+Sentences here

 13 – Overlord
 16 – Hatchery (pull a drone from your mineral line @ ~200 minerals)
 18 – Gas (rally 17th drone from egg)
 17 – Spawning Pool (rally 18th drone from egg)
-Saturate Gas through rallying the next 3 drones
+Saturate Gas through rallying the next 2 drones and 1 from minerals 20 – 2x Queens 4x Lings
-20 – Overlord
-20 – 2x Queens 4x Lings
-@60 Gas – Pull 2 drones off of gas | Send 1 of these drones to take your Third base 28 – Third Hatchery
+@60 Gas – Pull 2 drones off of gas | Send 1 of these drones to take your Third base 27 – Third Hatchery
-29 – Third Queen (main base) | Send your 4 lings to where the reaper can jump into your main and your first two queens to your natural
-31 – Metabolic Boost (Zergling Speed)
+@100 gas - metabolic boost (zergling speed)
+29 – Third Queen
 31 – Overlord
-@100% first inject (~3:05) – Make 2 drones from your main and rally into gas 40 – Overlord
+@100% first inject – Make 2 drones from your main and rally into gas 40 – Overlord
 42 – Fourth Queen (@Natural Base)
 @3:30 Send overlord into their main to scout